 I hope this article gave you ideas and insights on gratitude practice.
-If you’d like 120 easy and engaging micro-activities to support your children you can order our brand new mindfulness and growth mindset cards at a huge discount right now on Indiegogo :-)
+If you’d like 120 easy and engaging micro-activities to support your children you can order our brand new mindfulness and growth mindset cards at a huge discount right now :-)

 You can check the cards out here, if you’re interested —>

 ( up to 50% off for the digital version )